A-M-D-R-3-W/llmFunctionWrapper/README.md

 ## Detailed Look at Creating Your ToolWrapper() Function Descriptions

 ### Required and Optional Parameters:
+- `function_ref` (Required, `callable`): The actual Python function that this wrapper is meant to represent.
+This is the actual function that will be called by by the LLM.
+This parameter must be a callable object (e.g., a function or a method).

 - `purpose` (Required, `str`): A brief description of what the wrapped function does.
 This should be a human-readable string that clearly communicates the function's purpose.

 - `required` (Optional, `list` of `str`): A list of parameter names that are required for the function to operate.
 This is useful for specifying which parameters cannot be omitted when calling the function.

-- `function_ref` (Required, `callable`): The actual Python function that this wrapper is meant to represent.
-This function will be called when the wrapped version is invoked through the `FunctionRegistry`.
-This parameter must be a callable object (e.g., a function or a method).

 ### Keyword Arguments (Dynamic):
 - `**kwargs`: In addition to the parameters mentioned above, you can specify any number of additional keyword arguments.
 These are used to define the parameters that the `function_ref` takes.
 The keys should be the names of the parameters, and the values should define their types, allowable values (for enums), and descriptions.